nagoodman/dendron/hbasey/README.md

 1. Construction of the cube for later querying.
 2. Querying the cube.

-As a sub-function, the full environment is provided for debug and information gathering via the repl.
+As a sub-function, the full environment's provided for debug and information gathering via the repl.
 Direct and indirect access to both HBase and DynamoDB is possible.

 ## Constructing the Cube